parsonsmatt/hotel-california/README.md

   -h,--help                Show this help text -s,--span-name SPAN_NAME The name of the span that the program reports.
 By
                            default, this is the script you pass in.
+  -i,--set-sigint-status SPAN_STATUS
+                           The status reported when the process is killed with SIGINT.
   --shell SCRIPT           Run an arbitrary shell script instead of running an
                            executable command
 ```